 On the following page, you will find an example of a survey you may use for your agency or organization.
 It is just an example and you may wish to tailor it to your own organization's needs.
-You may download the 1-page Microsoft Word file directly at www.EMPactAmerica.com/DisasterSurvey and make any changes you desire.
-We would humbly request that you share the results with us if possible.
+The EMP Task Force would humbly request that you share the results with us if possible.
 It is understandable if you would like to keep your agency name or specific unit private.
 You can just let us know the numbers and tell us if it was a civilian company, emergency management group, military unit, healthcare organization, first responder group, or government agency.